Mount Orab, Ohio

 Mount Orab (/ˈmaʊnt ˈɔːrəb/ MOUNT-_-OR-əb) is a village in Brown County, Ohio, United States.
 The population is 4,347 as of the 2020 United States census.

 History

-Mount Orab was laid out in 1850.
+Mount Orab was laid out by Daniel Keether on September 3, 1850.
 The village's name most likely is derived from Mount Horeb, a place in the Hebrew Bible.

+Railroad

+The Cincinnati, Batavia & Williamsburg Railroad was chartered on January 11, 1876, with the intent to construct a railway between Cincinnati and Williamsburg.
+On May 16, the eastern terminus of the line was extended to Portsmouth, and the name of the railroad was changed to the Cincinnati & Eastern Railroad (C&E) on May 24.

+The C&E itself was acquired by the Norfolk & Western (now Norfolk Southern) in 1901.
 The Cincinnati Eastern Railroad (CCET) passes through Mount Orab.

 Geography

 According to the United States Census Bureau, the village has a total area of 8.89 sqmi, all land.